diegolax/CSS_360_Project_1/elaines_section.md

 once you've programmed the start of car tracking, then it could add traffic sensors, read the data, and from there, create billboards.

+## 6. Education Game

+I believe that the **Agile Model** is the best fit for creating a game for educational purposes because they need the game quick.
+It involves evolving requirements so it needs to be flexible.
+This is also perfect because it requires user feedback which is why one employee is going around participating in different confrences and is a marketing representative for customers.

+## 7. Global Health

+I believe that the **Spiral Model** is the best fit because as a small start-up company, there could be risks that could possibly ruin chances to continue recieving funds.
+This mean identifying any risks possible early and tackling them before getting too far.
+Protoyping for their software could possibly be helpful for creating a successful software from the start.